sourcegraph/about/blogposts/2021/postgres-version-update.md

 The rest of this post explains the technical motivation for why we needed this capability.

-### What does this mean?
+### What are row-level and statement-level triggers?

 In SQL, there are two ways a trigger can be executed:

 1. Before or after a _row_ is inserted into/updated within/deleted from a target table
 1. Before or after an insert, update, or delete _statement_ over a target table

-In the former case, the trigger has access to the `OLD` and `NEW` row values.
-This allows the trigger to perform actions conditionally as well as extract the previous and updated values in the case the trigger is used to keep denormalized data consistent.
+In the former case, the trigger has access to the `OLD` and `NEW` row values, which allows values of particular columns to be used within the trigger.

-In the latter case, the trigger does not have access to the previous or the new data.
-Unfortunately, this means that statement-level triggers have no access to previous data, and must re-query the new data from the target table to make use of it.
+In the latter case, the trigger does not have access to the previous or the updated data.
+Unfortunately, statement-level triggers have no access to previous data, and must re-query the target table to make use of any newly updated data.

-### Why do we need this particular feature?
+### Why do we need statement-level triggers?

 Sourcegraph performs database migrations on application startup.
 We try our best to keep these migrations fast, as a slow migration will block additional container instances from starting and accepting traffic.